k-rudee/bitcoin-analysis/README.md

-# bitcoin-class-project
-Class project for CSE 6242
+# Bitcoin Node Analysis Project

 # ETL
 This repository organizes and processes Bitcoin blockchain data within Snowflake.
 The ETL pipeline follows a sequential structure, where each directory and script must be executed in order.
 The final output, `F_input_address_pairs.sql`, is consumed by the Scala entity mapping code.